 - A mouth produces an average of 10,000 gallons of spit during a lifetime.
 Now that is a funny dental fact!
 And kind of gross too!

 - At most, you’ll probably have 32 adult teeth, and then 28 if you get your wisdom teeth out.
 The person with the most teeth in the world has 37 and lives in India.

 - When kids get sealants on their teeth, it can prevent around 80% of cavities.

 US vs UK

-- And that in the UK, you can get dental care from the NHS, whereas in the United States you're lucky if you live in a state with state-funded healthcare that covers dental work.
+In the UK, you can get subsidized dental care from the NHS, whereas in the United States you’re lucky if you live in a state with state-funded healthcare that covers dental work.
 Although, there are many people working to get rid of this program as we speak, well, as you read.

-There you have it!
-All sorts of interesting dental facts, some informative, some a bit depressing, some optimistic and some just downright strange!
-Browse our other articles for more information about oral health care.
+So there you have it!
+All sorts of interesting oral health facts and dental facts, some informative, some a bit depressing, some optimistic and some just downright strange!
+Either way, you now know some important things in the field of dentistry that you can share with others.
+Browse our other articles for more information all about dental care.